fahimkuet09/Prescription-Appointment-System-Laravel/README.md

-# prescription-apointment-system-laravel
+# Prescription & Appointment System (Laravel)

+A complete Prescription and Appointment Management System built with Laravel.
+This web application helps doctors manage prescriptions and appointments, while allowing patients to easily register and book appointments

-# Web Application Details Features
+# Features

- # prescription
+# Prescription Module

-- Complete web application with a dynamic service section.
+-Full-featured web application with a dynamic service section.

-- Admin can add, update and delete Medicne, Investigation, Advice, Duration, Instruction.
+-Admin can add, update, and delete:

- -Admin Can add new Patient and edit old patient information.
+Medicines

+Investigations

+Advice

+Duration

+Instructions

- -Admin can serch old patient information.
+-Admin can manage patients:

+Add new patients

+Edit existing patient information

+Search patient history

-- Admin can create prescription.
+Admin can create prescriptions for patients.

-- Amdin can create new visit no. for old prescription.
+Admin can create new visit numbers for old prescriptions.

-- Admin can get the daily patient data.
+Generate daily patient reports for analysis.

-# Appointment
+# Appointment Module

+-Doctors can:

-- Doctor can create appointment Data and time.
+Create appointment dates and times

-- Doctor can check the daily and all time appointment Information.
+View daily appointments

+View all appointments history

+-Patients can:

-- Patient can register as a patient in this system.
+Register as a new patient in the system

-- Patient can book appoitnment from available doctor and doctor's available time.
+Book appointments with available doctors and time slots

 ###